ZeldOcarina/nu-dentistry/about-us.md

       the attention and care they need immediately.
   - heading: HOW OFTEN SHOULD YOU GO TO THE DENTIST?
-    content: You should be scheduling your next appointments at least every 6 months for your general cleaning and exam.
+    content: You should be scheduling your next appointments at least every 6 months for your general <a href='/houston-tx/general-dentistry/dental-cleaning/' target='_blank'
+      class='paragraph-link'>cleaning and exam</a>.
 This is the perfect amount of time for our expert dentists to clean your teeth of any acid, bacteria, or plaque buildup that wants to weaken and damage them.
 For some patients with a history of extensive dental work, however, your hygienist or dentist may recommend that you come in to see us every 3 or 4 months.
 This preventative care ensures that your smile stays happy and healthy more successfully.
   - heading: DOES YOUR DENTAL OFFICE ACCEPT PPO INSURANCE?
     content: Yes, our office accepts all PPO insurance.
 We want to give our patients the chance to get the best treatment and level of coverage possible without